 A Spanish Conquistador of the 16th century, Tristan de Luna y Arellano served with Francisco Vasquez de Coronado on his expedition to the Seven Cities of Cíbola and established Pensacola, Florida, one of the earliest European settlements within the present-day United States.

-Though many people died along the way, others made it through the winter surviving on native foods such as corn, beans, and pumpkins.
+Though many people died along the way, others survived on native foods such as corn, beans, and pumpkins through the winter.
 Tristan de Luna y Arellano fell ill.
 Relief did not arrive until March 1561, when the Spanish Viceroy sent Angel de Villafane to replace de Luna.
 Villafane left about 50 men at Ochuse and sailed with about 230 people to Santa Elena.
-They too were struck by a hurricane, but some of the ships survived.
-He then sailed the storm-battered fleet to Hispaniola, and then to Havana, Cuba, where many of his soldiers scattered.
+They, too, were struck by a hurricane, but some of the ships survived.
+He then sailed the storm-battered fleet to Hispaniola and Havana, Cuba, where many of his soldiers scattered.
 After three months in Cuba, Villafane returned to Ochuse to remove the remaining 50 men of the colony and sailed back to Mexico.

-Tristan de Luna y Arellano survived his illness and later, in 1563, became the governor of Yucatan, a position he retained until his death in 1571.
-The area was not populated again by Europeans until 1698 when the Spanish founded the city of Pensacola.
+Tristan de Luna y Arellano survived his illness and later, in 1563, became the governor of Yucatan, a position he retained until he died in 1571.
+The area was not populated again by Europeans until 1698, when the Spanish founded the city of Pensacola.